Polyaspartic vs Epoxy Garage Floor:

 Polyaspartic vs Epoxy Garage Floor

-If you're researching a Polyaspartic vs Epoxy Garage Floor, you’ve probably realized your stained, dusty concrete garage floor just isn't working.
+If you're researching a Polyaspartic vs Epoxy Garage Floor, you've probably realized your stained, dusty concrete garage floor just isn't working.
 You want a clean, durable, and beautiful space.
-As experts in concrete coatings with years of experience, we at Floortek Coatings Have seen it all.
+As experts in concrete coatings with years of experience, we at Floortek Coatings have seen it all.
 We have a strong opinion in this debate because we used to install epoxy, but we stopped.

 Why did we stop using epoxy?
 Because we witnessed its failures firsthand.
 We saw the peeling, the yellowing, and the frustrated homeowner calls.
 We understand the frustration and inconvenience these issues cause, and we're here to offer a better solution.